AdguardTeam/AdguardKnowledgeBase/pages/03.windows/04.solving-problems/02.connection-not-trusted/docs.en.md

 **Adding a security certificate Comodo IceDragon browser.**

-If you are using Comodo Icedargon browser, then after installation of Adguard you are going to have a problem with visiting websites, protected by a security certificate (https).
+If you are using Comodo Icedargon browser, then after installation of AdGuard you are going to have a problem with visiting websites, protected by a security certificate (https).

-To solve this problem you need to install the Adguard root certificate or disable https filtering.
+To solve this problem you need to install the AdGuard root certificate or disable https filtering.

 **Instructions for a Comodo IceDragon browser.**

-If when using a Comodo IceDragon browser with enabled https filtering you see the message that shown below, you need to install the Adguard root certificate or disable https filtering in the Adguard network settings.
+If when using a Comodo IceDragon browser with enabled https filtering you see the message that shown below, you need to install the AdGuard root certificate or disable https filtering in the AdGuard network settings.

 ![](IceDragon_EN_1.png)